 CHILDREN: If you are bringing someone else’s child with you to Beltane, you MUST bring a notarized Temporary Guardianship Form granting permission to authorize emergency medical care with you.
 Everyone attending with children is expected to remain on site and available in case of an emergency.
 If minor children are left at the festival without an adult holding a notarized power of attorney, Beltane Southwest will contact law enforcement and/or child welfare authorities and request that the children be taken into their care.

-CANINE ATTENDANCE: Dogs, other than qualified service animals, are no longer allowed at Beltane Southwest.
-Please be aware that it is a criminal offense under New Mexico law to misrepresent a pet, emotional support animal, comfort animal, or therapy animal as a qualified service animal.
+CANINE ATTENDANCE: Only qualified service animals are allowed at Beltane Southwest.
+It is a criminal offense under New Mexico law to misrepresent a pet, emotional support animal, comfort animal, or therapy animal as a qualified service animal.

 FIRST AID: Silver Moon Health Services offers only first aid and CPR treatment as recommended by the American Heart Association and the American Safety and Health Institute.
 It is strongly suggested that anyone with special/particular medical needs wear a medical ID (bracelet, necklace) in the event emergency treatment or transport is necessary.
 Silver Moon DOES NOT maintain medical or legal records, other than those designating a responsible party for minors attending the event with someone other than a parent.